Skip to main content

 Bio:

 At the Allen Institute, J.R. now works on Spatial Transcriptomics in High-Resolution Translational Immunology as a Research Associate III.
 J.R. aims to deepen our understanding of the immune system with single-cell resolution and spatial context, to eventually inform therapies and increase healthspan.
-These experiments seek to characterize the transcriptional signatures of heterogeneous cell types, and range in scope from cancer and autoimmunity, to aging and immunodeficiency.
+These experiments seek to characterize the transcriptional signatures of heterogeneous cell types, and range in scope from cancer and autoimmunity, to aging and infectious disease.
 Furthermore, they’re eager to leverage data analysis tools and lab automation solutions to improve reproducibility and facilitate discovery.
 J.R. is excited to join a diverse team of intelligent, motivated people who are passionate about collaborative science on the cutting edge of discovery.